rachel-kt/rachel-kt.github.io/content/project/liveQuant/index.md

 The left side shows the 4-D movie whereas the right side shows a maximum intensity projection along the Z-axis.

+## Segmentation

+### Step 1.
+Make time projections for the movies.

+To map out the trajectory of the moving nuclei, we make a time projection.
+This will help us centre the nuclei and make motion corrections.
+Please not that this may not be efficient if the trajectories are overlapping.

 <!--more-->